Jobs#

 • parameter_value_sets: The value sets to use in this job.
 Takes a list of tuples where the first value is the name of the parameter set and the second value is the value set to use for that parameter set.

-• job_parameters: The values you want to use for the external and local parameters in this job.
+• job_parameters: The values to use for the external and local parameters in this job.
 Takes a list of tuples where the first value is the name of the parameter and the second value is the value to use for that parameter.
-For external parameters make sure the name of the parameter set is in front of the name of the parameter: parameter_set.parameter.
+For external parameters, make sure the name of the parameter set comes before the name of the parameter: parameter_set.parameter.

-• schedule: The schedule you wish to run the job on.
+• schedule: The schedule on which to run the job.
 Takes a Schedule object or None for no schedule.

 • notify_success: Takes a boolean indicating whether to notify on success.